cadets/trace-data/README.md

 When a file is opened in a CADETS trace, a version 1 (or -1 if the file has already been referenced) is created for the file.
-A version of -1 does not reflect a change to the file - it simply provides the path of the file.
+A version of -1 does not reflect a change to the file - it simply provides a path for the file.
 On reads and writes, the url is an empty string(""), since the url is not an optional field.

 On opens, reads, and closes, an EDGE_FILE_AFFECTS_EVENT will be generated connecting the file and event.
 On writes, EDGE_EVENT_AFFECTS_FILE will be generated instead.
 On each write, the version is incremented, but the uuid does not change.

+These edges link to the uuid for the file.
+While the latest version of the file may not specify the file path, earlier versions will.
+The only exception is in the case of files opened before tracing begins.
+In that case, it is possible no file name will be included.

 Note that it is possible for two different paths to refer to the same uuid - these are still the same file.
 Either both paths point to the same location on